So is the Whoosh Effect for weight loss real, or is it just one of those made-up things on the internet?

-Some say the former fat cells that are now filled with water feels like “squishy fat.”
+Some say the former fat cells are now filled with water that feels like “squishy fat.”
 This is because fat cells can change their texture and appearance once the fat inside them is gone.
 Then when possibly filled with water will feel squishy between the fingers.

 As long as you’re staying consistent by keeping your calories and carbs low, then you could get the Whoosh Effect to work.
 Most on the ketogenic diet seem to have the most experience with getting the Whoosh Effect.
 This is most likely due to the low carbohydrates coming into the body.